-- We offer a fully customisable penpal service that puts you in touch with another young person affected by M.E.
+- We offer a fully customisable pen pal service that puts you in touch with another young person affected by M.E.
 Just choose the kind of person you’d like to speak to and we’ll make it happen.
-Any letters the two of you send will come to us and we’ll forward them on so that your address and personal details stay safe.

 - Some of our more severely affected community members are too ill to write back.
 If you’re OK with writing a letter to someone and not getting a reply back, then you could make a huge difference to someone who’s very isolated and too unwell to see their friends.
 If you’re severely affected, you can apply to receive a letter from a buddy writer.

-- All our community members receive a hand-written birthday card from one of our volunteers unless they choose not to.
+- All our community members receive a birthday e-card from one of our volunteers unless they choose not to.